webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 }
 ```

-To that let's add a GUI so we can set the alpha and color of
+To that let's add a UI so we can set the alpha and color of
 the clear value as well as whether or not it's premultiplied

 ```js